open-contracting-extensions/ocds_metrics_extension/README.md

 * The `planning` stage for forecasts for the contracting process (e.g. forecast demand levels)
 * The `tender` stage for targets for the contracting process (e.g. target availability levels or KPIs)
 * The `awards` and `contracts` stages for targets agreed with the successful supplier (e.g. availability levels or KPIs)
-* The `implementation` stage for actual performance information (e.g. actual demand, availability, KPIs etc.)
+* The `implementation` stage for actual performance information (e.g. actual demand, physical progress, availability or KPIs)

 Where the metrics extension is used to model targets for a contracting process, the `description` field can be used to indicate whether the target is a minimum or recommended target.